The Top 5 Supplements to Support Your Immune System

 3. Honey

-There is good evidence that Honey improves upper respiratory tract infection symptoms, with Examine.com rating the evidence as grade B. Honey as a supplement is a natural food derived from bee-produced, commonly taken as liquid (raw or manuka).
+There is good evidence that Honey improves upper respiratory tract infection symptoms.
+Grade B, according to Examine.com.
+Honey as a supplement is a natural food derived from bee-produced, commonly taken as liquid (raw or manuka).
 Studies typically use 1–2 teaspoons as needed.

 Honey is a natural sweetener produced by bees from flower nectar, and has been used medicinally for thousands of years.
 It is known to soothe sore throats and reduce the frequency and severity of coughing, particularly at night.
 It also has mild antimicrobial properties.
 Raw and Manuka honey are the most researched varieties for health purposes.
 It is not a supplement in the conventional sense — it is taken directly by the spoonful or stirred into a warm drink.